Oxymetaphoric/milestone_project_3/README.md

 - develop further skill working with postgres and Flask
 - develop a site that satisfies goals of the user and site operator and fulfils the project goals
-- create a good UX for users
+- create a good UX
 - build a performant and efficient site that has room for extensibility

 ---